brett19/pokerfactory/README.md

-StagPoker
+PokerFactory
 ==========================
-Repository for the StagPoker client and server.
+Repository for the PokerFactory client and server.